psychgen/MoBaPsychGen-QC-pipeline/scripts/qc_modules/phasing_imputation/readme.md

 ### PRE_PHASING_QC.job

 **Function**
 Contains the pre-phasing QC steps.
+The input to this script is one “bfile” in plink format (.bed/.bim/.fam), with approximately 400K-800K genetic variants.

 ### pre_phasing_qc_report.py